smcclennon/PYBY-Toolbox/README.md

 PShell

 - Powershell substitute
-- Access and use Windows ρ๏ώ€я$h€ℓℓ even when it has been disabled by your system administrator
+- Access and use Windows Powershell even when it has been disabled by your system administrator

 ![PS Ping](https://i.imgur.com/wRazAta.png)